sstaub/Ticker/README.md

 Must to be called in the loop(), it will check the Ticker, and if necessary, will run the callback

 **void setInterval(uint32_t interval)**<br>
-Set callback interval in ms.
+Set callback interval in ms or us when using MICROS_MICROS.

 **void setCallback(ftpr callback)**<br>
 Set function callback.